MichalKuracina/TimeKeeper/README.md

 # TimeKeeper

 You are constantly checking 'HelpText' property of the Teams element on your taskbar with 1 sec sleep.
-This is becasue elements in taskbar are not emitting any events except focus.
+This is bacause elements in taskbar are not emitting any events except focus.
 Also 'AutomationPropertyChangedEventHandler' is not working here :unamused:

 Winforms + System.Windows.Automation